Historic Periods of Globalization Activity

 - QM General Standard 6: Course Technology

-- Standard: 6.1 The tools used in the course support the learning objectives or competencies.
+- Standard: 6.1 The tools used in the course support the learning objectives.

 - Standard: 6.3 A variety of technology is used in the course.